COVID-19 pandemic in the Republic of Ireland: Fourth Wave

-On 19 October, the Government announced that nightclubs were allowed to reopen on 22 October, but vaccination certificates, social distancing and mask wearing measures would remain in place.
-A further 2,399 cases were reported, the highest daily number since 22 January.
-On the day nightclubs reopened, a further 2,466 cases were reported, the highest daily number since 21 January.

 On 11 November, a 14-year-old teenager became Ireland's youngest person to die with COVID-19.
-5,483 cases were reported the next day.
 A further 5,959 cases were reported on 20 November.

-On 27 November, the NPHET Epidemiological Modelling Advisory Group began meeting to monitor the Omicron variant situation in Europe, and began considering further required measures.

-On 30 November, a further 5,471 cases were reported, bringing the totals to 570,115 cases and 5,652 deaths.

 On 1 December, the Omicron variant arrived in Ireland.
-On 3 December, COVID-19 restrictions were re-imposed amid concerns of the Omicron variant, with nightclubs to close, bars and restaurants to revert to six adults per table and no multiple table bookings allowed, indoor cultural and sporting events to operate at 50% capacity, a maximum of four households allowed to meet indoors and the requirement of vaccination certificates extended to gyms, leisure centres and hotel bars.
+On 3 December, COVID-19 restrictions were re-imposed, with nightclubs to close, bars and restaurants to revert to six adults per table and no multiple table bookings allowed, indoor cultural and sporting events to operate at 50% capacity, a maximum of four households allowed to meet indoors and the requirement of vaccination certificates extended to gyms, leisure centres and hotel bars.

-On 9 December, health officials announced that five further cases of the Omicron variant had been detected, bringing to six the total number of cases that had been identified in Ireland following whole genome sequencing.
-On 12 December, four additional cases of the variant were detected, bringing to 10 the total number of cases that had been identified.
 Cases of the Omicron variant continued to increase rapidly.